hoelzer-lab/hypro/howto_conda_package.md

   sha256: 55510113190bc3c1154e7a67f2046970dd34b4388e88e81936fa73737bc3879e
 ```

-Specify the code source of your package.
-Conda-build will load all tool binaries from here and try to wrap them in the package.
+Specify the code source of your package. `conda-build` will load all tool binaries from here and try to wrap them in the package.
 You may choose your source github repository; in this case the code is loaded from a githup repository.
 For providing a stable source, prepare a github release first and enter the url to the packaed tarball.
 Other sources are: local, hg, svn.
-Loading multiple source files is also possible - more details in the doc mentioned above
+Loading multiple source files is also possible - more details in the doc mentioned above.
-The folder option specifies the destination path.
-Conda-build will create this within the source-path and save the source information here.
-Default is the <packagename>-<version>.
+The folder option specifies the destination path. `conda-build` will create this within the source-path and save the source information here.
+Default is the `<packagename>-<version>`.

 #### **The Build Section**
 ```
 build:
     number: 0
     noarch: python
-    script: {{ PYTHON }} hypro-0.1/setup.py install --single-version-externally-managed --record=record.txt
+    script: {{ PYTHON }} hypro-{{ version }}/setup.py install --single-version-externally-managed --record=record.txt
 ```

 Define all build information in here.
 The build number should be incremented for every build command.
 If using 'script', it replaces your build.sh/bld.bat.
 You should remove those files in this case.
 Noarch should be used for pure python packages.